I kind of have a love-hate relationship with centers.

 - Grocery store theme (props: play food, shopping cart or basket, paper and pencil for making a grocery list, little chalkboards or whiteboards for students to label food and write prices, adding machine tape for creating receipts, picture books about the grocery store or food)

-I do have some pre-made centers for Kindergarten and first grade in my TpT store, and you can check them out HERE (scroll down).
+I also have some pre-made centers for Kindergarten and first grade in my TpT store, and you can check them out HERE.